-Hypothesizing that better work-life balance would improve worker satisfaction, engagement, and ultimately productivity.
+Microsoft Japan speculated that a better work-life balance would improve worker satisfaction and productivity.
 They tested out the hypothesis with a trial for one month.

-The result: with an improved work-life balance, not only did productivity soar by 39%, but they also saw employees also took 25.4 percent fewer days off during the month.
+The result: with an improved work-life balance, not only did productivity soar by 39%, but they also saw employees also took 25% fewer days off during the month.

-Another crucial component of the employee engagement puzzle is recognition and reward.
-Showing gratitude to employees (with words or spontaneous gifts) is invaluable in today's work market.
+Another vital component of employee engagement is recognition and rewards.
+Showing gratitude to employees (with words or gifts) is a valuable benefit in today's modern workplaces.

 for monthly updates on new articles and help guides.